lnikolenko/blockchain-developer-bootcamp-final-project/README.md

 - Pause/unpause the contract
 - Withdraw accumulated contract fees to the owner's account
 ## Directory Structure
 The project was bootstrapped from [Truffle React](https://www.trufflesuite.com/boxes/react) box.
-The `client/` folder contains the React frontend app, everything outside of this folder contains the smart contract code.
-Note, that the smart contract code has its own `package.json` and `node_modules/` for the smart contract's dependencies (which different from the ones inside of `client/`).
+The `client/` folder contains the React frontend app, everything outside of this folder contains the smart contract code. `contract/` folder contains the smart contract itself and `migrations/` contains boilerplate code to migrate the smart contract to the blockchain.
+Note, that the smart contract code has its own `package.json` and `node_modules/` for the smart contract's dependencies (which are different from the ones inside of `client/`).
 There is also a `docs/` folder with the generated documentation (see more in the Documentation section). `test/` folder contain's smart contract's tests.

 The most notable components of `client/src/` folder are`client/src/screens/` - the UI for the website, `client/src/hooks/` - hooks that manage the global state of the app, `client/src/contracts` - the ABI for the smart contract and dependencies and `client/src/components` - small UI pieces that are re-used across different views.
 ## Installation and Testing
+You will neeed to (1) spin up a local blockchain, (2) deploy the smart contract to the local blockchain and (3) start up the frontend locally.
 ### Pre-requisites
 1. Install [Node.js](https://nodejs.org/en/download/)
 2. Install [Truffle](https://www.trufflesuite.com/docs/truffle/getting-started/installation)